allannjuguna/allannjuguna.github.io/content/english/blog/No_hash_No_Problem/No_hash_No_Problem.md

 ---

 In a recent internal assessment, I gained access to a linked MSSQL server running with domain administrator privileges.
 The initial access vector involved exploiting an arbitrary file read vulnerability on a Windows server, which allowed reading of configuration files, one of which contained MSSQL credentials.
-This blog post will detail the steps, obstacles, and unexpected turns encountered while testing and understanding privilege escalation paths in a lab scenario.
+This blog post will detail the steps, obstacles, and unexpected turns encountered while testing and understanding privilege escalation paths in the environment.

 ### Background
 The initially compromised MSSQL server was running as a low-privilege domain user, but after checking the linked servers, I came across another MSSQL server running with domain administrator privileges.
 Command execution was trivial using the `xp_cmdshell` function, which was initially disabled but could be enabled using the classic `sp_configure`.